looker-open-source/looker-load-testing/README.md

 ### Deploy!

-Navigate to the nuke-from-orbit directory and kick off the deployment!
+Navigate to the root directory and kick off the deployment!

-    $ nuke setup --config-file config.yaml --external
+    $ nfo setup --config-file config.yaml --external

 > ★ Tip: The script will take around 5 minutes to complete depending on what kind of instances it’s creating.